- Viewing Profile: Reputation: Garegare

 Before we go any further, we have to address the unique class mechanic that makes Necros excel at this “scrappy” combat.
 Death Shroud is a toggleable second health pool that locks out weapon skills, utility skills, and elite skills, but offers five new combat skills.
 They are all useful to …kill all the things.
 On top of the new skills, any damage (whether direct or ConD) will hit your LF pool, and not your HP.
 While in DS, all hits are reduced by roughly half (due to a weird conversion factor that even the Devs can’t figure out).
 This is what makes Necros tanky, even in the glassiest of setups.

 The skills are great for Power builds.
 The auto attack hits like a truck, even with its slow cast/aftercast time.
 The closer to the target you are the more damage it does.
 It can be traited to stack Might on yourself, pierce, and stack Vulnerability on enemies.
-DS #2 (Dark Path) is a slow teleport that Chills and Bleeds mobs around the target.
-DS #3 (Doom) is an insta-cast Fear that’s invaluable for interrupting big hits if you’ve been knocked down.
+DS #2 (Dark Path) is a slow teleport that Chills and Bleeds mobs around the target, and is an great supplement to ConD builds while in DS.
+DS #3 (Doom) is an insta-cast Fear that’s invaluable for interrupting big hits if you’ve been knocked down, and procs Terror for builds that take the trait.
 DS #4 (Life Siphon) is an AoE channel skill that does great DPS and refills your LF bar (better returns for hitting more mobs).
-DS #5 (Tainted Shackles) is an AoE bind skill that stacks Torment on mobs and, when it ends, immobilizes them.
+DS #5 (Tainted Shackles) is an AoE bind skill that stacks Torment on mobs and, when it ends, immobilizes them, and further adds to ConD damage.

-As awesome as DS skills are, the LF bar suffers a constant degen of 4% per second (3% if traited).
+As awesome as DS skills are, the LF bar suffers a constant degen of 4% per second (2% if traited).
 In light of that, it’s not a good idea to hang out in DS if you’re not using the skills.
 One final strength of DS are the various traits that proc on entering or exiting DS.
-Builds that rely on these traits are dubbed “flash” builds, and can be useful in stacking quite a few boons and benefits on yourself, allies, and enemies.
+Builds that rely on these traits are dubbed “flash” builds, and can be useful in stacking quite a few boons and benefits on yourself, allies, and ConD and debuffs on enemies.

 In many ways, Death Shroud plays like the Engi’s kits or the Ele’s attunements.
-It’s important to know that you can swap into DS to pop off a necessary skill whenever you need to.
+It’s important to know that you can swap into DS to pop off a necessary skill whenever you need to even if you're CC'd.
 It also works as an efficient block (so long as you don’t have a sliver of HP left, as any spillover damage will carry through DS into your HP).
 Getting used to DS is key for a well-played Necro.

 Nearly all the weapons that a Necro has access to can be used in a power build.
 The one possible exception is the Scepter, which is the mainstay of all ConD builds.
 The scepter itself has a rather low coefficient for direct damage, and has as its one saving grace a lot of ConD built in (see here for an extensive breakdown of Necro weapons’ coefficients).
 The rest find their place in the Powermancer’s arsenal in one way or another.